bbatsov/legacy-octopress-blog/source/guides/ruby-style-guide/index.markdown

   (i.e. `Array#empty?`).
 * The names of potentially "dangerous" methods (i.e. methods that modify `self` or the arguments, `exit!`, etc.) should end with an exclamation mark.
-* The length of an identifier determines its scope.
-Use one-letter variables for short block/method parameters, according to this scheme:

-        a,b,c: any object
-        d: directory names
-        e: elements of an Enumerable
-        ex: rescued exceptions
-        f: files and file names
-        i,j: indexes
-        k: the key part of a hash entry
-        m: methods
-        o: any object
-        r: return values of short methods
-        s: strings
-        v: any value
-        v: the value part of a hash entry x,y,z: numbers

-  And in general, the first letter of the class name if all objects are of that type.

 * When using `inject` with short blocks, name the arguments `|a, e|` (accumulator, element).
 * When defining binary operators, name the argument `other`.